-Creating empathy with your users is one of the most important things you can do from both a business and a user experience perspective.
-Understanding the motivations, frustrations, and actions of your principal user is critical to targeting them effectively and providing sustainable solutions for their problems.
-Creating empathy, while not a trivial task, is easiest to accomplish via creating an empathy map.
+Understanding your principal user’s motivations, frustrations, and actions is critical to targeting them effectively and providing sustainable solutions for their problems.
+While not a trivial task, creating empathy is easiest to accomplish via creating an empathy map.

 What is an Empathy Map?